LACMIP/emu/docs/_documentation/citing.md

 {% include figure image_path="/assets/images/citing_datadownload.png" alt="image of a custom data download on GBIF.org" caption="[Example](https://doi.org/10.15468/dl.ykhkrs) of a customized data download with a citable DOI." %}

- # Thank you
+**Collections maintenance and improvement requires significant resources that can only be sustained with evidence of use through proper attribution.** Thank you for citing the LACMIP collections in your work!
- **Collections maintenance and improvement requires significant resources that can only be sustained with evidence of use through proper attribution.** Thank you for citing our specimens and localities in your work; doing so promotes the long-term sustainability of these resources well into the future!
+{: .notice--warning}